-- 11.118 Accordingly, if multiple cars of a conveyance include facilities or designated spaces for passengers with disabilities, ss 2.6, 2.8, 3.2 and 12.1(1) of the Transport Standards require an access path to be provided from an entrance to those facilities and, therefore, must allow passengers with disabilities to access each of the relevant cars.
-In addition, those accessible doors, access paths and the facilities and boarding points which are accessible must be clearly identified using the international symbol for accessibility (Transport Standards ss 16.1(1) and 16.5). - 11.119 On this basis, by seeking to provide an access path at a single door of a conveyance, members of the ARA may not be in compliance with ss 2.6 and 2.8 of the Transport Standards.
-However, as set out in s 2.8(3), if the requirement cannot be provided, the operator must provide equivalent access by direct assistance.
-Further, s 33.3 provides an alternative method of achieving compliance through equivalent access where there are unavoidable constraints on unassisted access. - 11.120 The reasons for seeking this temporary exemption set out in the ARA's application are primarily grounded in the certainty and convenience in nominating a single location as a primary boarding point to provide direct assistance to passengers with mobility aids or requiring assistance to board the conveyance and directing them to areas where onboard accessible facilities are available.
-This may be considered as 'equivalent access' and is already required by the Transport Standards.
-For example, ss 16.1(1) and 16.5 require the international symbol for accessibility to be used to identify an access path and be clearly visible inside and outside accessible doors.
-Notably, the ARA states that '[c]ustomers who do not require direct assistance are not prevented from using other boarding points'. - 11.121 While not stated in its application, the ARA's response to the public submissions explained that the reasoning set out in its application for an exemption from s 8.2 of the Transport Standards, summarised at paragraphs 11.21 and 11.149 of this decision, also applies in respect of its application for this exemption.
-The ARA stated in response to conditions proposed by the All Aboard Network and the NITAN, which included requirements to move toward providing an access path to more than one door of a conveyance, that the recommendations:
+- 11.89 Accordingly, if multiple cars of a conveyance include facilities or designated spaces for passengers with disabilities, ss 2.6, 2.8, 3.2 and 12.1(1) of the Transport Standards require an access path to be provided from an entrance to those facilities and, therefore, must allow passengers with disabilities to access each of the relevant cars.
+In addition, those accessible doors, access paths and the facilities and boarding points which are accessible must be clearly identified using the international symbol of accessibility (Transport Standards ss 16.1(1) and 16.5). - 11.90 On this basis, by seeking to provide an access path at a single door of a conveyance, members of the ARA may not be in compliance with ss 2.6 and 2.8 of the Transport Standards.
+However, as set out in ss 2.8(3), if the requirement cannot be provided, the operator must provide equivalent access by direct assistance.
+Further, s 33.3 provides an alternative method of achieving compliance through equivalent access where there are unavoidable constraints on unassisted access. - 11.91 The grounds on which the ARA seeks this temporary exemption are focused on identifying a single location to provide direct assistance to passengers with mobility aids or requiring assistance to board the conveyance, which may be considered as 'equivalent access', and directing passengers to areas where onboard accessible facilities are available, which is already required by the Transport Standards.
+For example, ss 16.1(1) and 16.5 require the international symbol for accessibility to be used to identify an access path and be clearly visible inside and outside accessible doors. - 11.92 The reasons provided by the ARA for the need for this exemption are predominantly grounded in the certainty and convenience in nominating a primary boarding point for passengers requiring assistance in boarding a conveyance.
+Notably, the ARA states that '[c]ustomers who do not require direct assistance are not prevented from using other boarding points'.
+The ARA's response to the public submissions explained that the reasoning set out in its application for an exemption from s 8.2 of the Transport Standards, summarised at paragraphs 11.5 and 11.112, also applies in respect of its application for this exemption.
+In response to conditions proposed by the All Aboard Network and NITAN which included requirements to move toward providing an access path to more than one door of a conveyance, the ARA stated that the recommendations: